briank1727/hksplitanalyzer/README.md

 ![](public/comsob_list.png)

-If your comparison is not listed on the ComSOBs there are several things you can do
+## What if my Route Isn't Listed?

+- Best Option: Ping me on the #silk-tech-support or #hk-tech-support channels in the HK Speedrunning Discord @bim (https://discord.gg/3JtHPsBjHD)
 - Leave an issue on the GitHub
 - Fork this repository, modify lib/hk_comsob_data.json or lib/silksong_comsob_data.json, and create a pull request.
-- Ping me on the HK Speedrunning Discord @bim (https://discord.gg/3JtHPsBjHD)
 - Modify an existing ComSOB's timeline.

 ## How to Modify a Timeline